wigy/chronicles_of_angular/README.md

 # Wigy's Chronicles of Angular

-Wigy's collection of useful utilities for AngularJS.
+Wigy's collection of useful code pieces for AngularJS.

 ## License